Frequently Asked Questions

 Will wood burning stoves be banned in the future?

-Alarmist media reports predicting the Government were considering banning wood burning stoves, were completely contradicted by the Government in January when it published its Environmental Improvement Plan 2023.
+Alarmist media reports predicting the Government were considering banning wood burning stoves were completely contradicted when the Government published its Environmental Improvement Plan 2023.
 The plan explains how the Government intends to improve the environment and build a greener more prosperous country over the next 20 years.

 Currently around 1.5 Million households in the UK use wood burning to heat their homes.
-These 1.5 Million households are occupied by around 3.5 Million potential voters who are very unlikely to vote for a Government who wants to stop them being able to heat their homes in the way they choose.
+These 1.5 Million homes are lived in by around 3.5 Million potential voters who are very unlikely to vote for a Government who wants to stop them being able to heat their homes in the way they choose.

-Around 190,000 new households are installing wood burning stoves every year.
-If this trend continues and the existing households who already burn wood do not stop, in 20 years time around 12.8 Million potential voters will live in wood burning households.
-Such massive voting power could make it impossible for any Government to ever consider banning wood burning stoves.
+It is estimated 200,000 new households are installing wood burning stoves every year.
+If this trend continues and the existing households who already burn wood do not stop, in 20 years time around 12.8 Million people (31.6% of all potential voters) will live in wood burning households.
+Such massive voting power could make it impossible for any Government to ever consider banning wood burning stoves in the UK.